5war00p/sift/README.md

 # sift

-## Summary
-Sift is a email verifier and cleaner.
+&emsp;Sift is an email verifier and filter.
 It's just a prototype that build on my on interest to understand how can we build something like *Mailboxlayer*, *NeverBounce* or *DeBounce* with simple logics and this can be the solution for small use cases which do not need higher accuracy.

 <!----><a name="how_it_functions"></a>
 ## How it functions?